OfficeDev/office-scripts-docs/docs/develop/web-client-performance.md

 ```

 > [!NOTE]
-> As an experiment, try replacing `usedRangeValues`, `rowCount`, and `columnCount` in the loop with the respective `get` methods.
+> As an experiment, try replacing `usedRangeValues` in the loop with `usedRange.getValues()`.
 You may notice the script takes considerably longer to run when dealing with large ranges.

 ### Remove unnecessary `console.log` statements

 Console logging is a vital tool for [debugging your scripts](../testing/troubleshooting.md).
 However, it does force the script to synchronize with the workbook to ensure the logged information is up-to-date.
-This typically won't cause a noticeable performance issue, but you should consider removing unnecessary logging statements (such as those used for testing) before sharing your script.
+Consider removing unnecessary logging statements (such as those used for testing) before sharing your script.
+This typically won't cause a noticeable performance issue, unless the `console.log()` statement is in a loop.

 ### Avoid using try/catch blocks